dooti2325/Shardeum-PayLink/README.md

 1. Navigate to "History" page
 2. Filter transactions by type (All/Sent/Received)
+3. Click "Refresh" to update balance and transactions
-3. Click "View" to open transaction on block explorer
+4. Click "View" to open transaction on block explorer
+5. Click "Details" to see transaction information

+### Splitting Payments

+1. Navigate to "Split Payments" page
+2. Enter total amount to split
+3. Choose split type (Equal, Percentage, Custom)
+4. Add recipient addresses and amounts
+5. Review split distribution
+6. Send payments to all recipients

 ## 🔐 Security Features